An Open Source GUI for PostgreSQL. It can be used on most operating systems including Linux, macOS, Windows

 • Almost no support and frequently occurring problems when working with any databases other than PostgreSQL.

-A cross-platform Open Source desktop GUI software for managing PostgreSQL, MySQL, SQL Server, Redshift, and some other databases
+A cross-platform open-source GUI software for managing PostgreSQL, MySQL, SQL Server, Redshift, and other databases, providing a visual interface for server management, SQL query execution, and schema visualization.

 • Easy-to-use interface with no unnecessary (for beginners) features.